koenrane/KR-new-site/content/don-t-align-agents-to-evaluations-of-plans.md

 > 2. Grader-optimization _is_ [_not_](https://www.lesswrong.com/posts/jFCK9JRLwkoJX4aJA/don-t-design-agents-which-exploit-adversarial-inputs?commentId=dmcnGzYNifZcLrQ3h#comments) _about the actor physically tampering with e.g. the plan-diamondness calculator._ The grading rule can be, "How highly would Albert Einstein rate this plan if he thought about it for a while?".
 Albert Einstein doesn't have to be alive in reality for that.

 # Grader-optimization doesn't seem sensible

+Subtitle: Don't try directing a superintelligence to maximize your valuations of their plans using a consequentialist procedure

 I'm going to try saying things and hope to make something land.
 While I'll mostly discuss grader-optimization, I'll sometimes discuss related issues with argmax’ing over all plans.